rprops/HNA_LNA_productivity/Final/OutliersRemoved/OTU_analysis.md

 <img src="OTU_analysis_files/figure-markdown_github/otu-prod-1.png" style="display: block; margin: auto;" />

-**Note that All samples with an absolute abundance of 0 were left out of the OLS linear model calculations.**
+**Note that All samples with an absolute abundance of 0 were left out of the above OLS linear model calculations.**